coolesting/seimtra/docs/common/modules/admin/README.md

 ## INTRODUCTION

-A back ground of Seimtra.
+A back ground of Seimtra to administrator the web applictions.